 When You’re a Guest

-This carrier is longer than other ones, so there’s more chance your lasagna dish with the handles will fit.
-You have two compartments in this carrier, and you can even put a hot dish in one and a cold dish in the other because of the super-foam insulation and Therma-Flect radiant barrier.
-The compartments both fit most 9-by-13-inch baking dishes.
-The lining is easy to clean, there’s an outside zippered pocket for extras you need to bring, and the carrying handles have a comfortable and convenient wrap that snaps shut.See It
+This carrier is longer than many others, so there’s more chance your lasagna dish with the handles will fit.
+You have two compartments, and thanks to the super-foam insulation and Therma-Flect radiant barrier, you could put a hot dish in one part and a cold dish in the other; the compartments both fit most 9-by-13-inch baking dishes.
+The lining is easy to clean, there’s an outside zippered pocket for any extras you need to bring (like utensils), and the carrying handles have a comfortable and convenient wrap that snaps shut.Buy Now

 When You’re the Host